Amdocs (Israel) Ltd. v. Openet Telecom, Inc.: Background

 Amdocs held four patents and sued Openet for infringement.
-Each patent describes the same system, one that allows network service providers to account for and bill for internet protocol ("IP") network communications.
+Each patent describes the same system, one that allows network service providers to account for and bill for Internet Protocol (IP) network communications.
 The system includes network devices; information source modules ("ISMs"); so-called gatherers; a central event manager ("CEM"); a central database; a user interface server; and terminals or "clients."
 The patent specification asserts that the invention arrays the components of the system "in a distributed architecture that minimizes the impact on network and system resources," which is accomplished "by collecting and processing data close to its source."
 That result is the effect of including "distributed data gathering, filtering, and enhancements that enable load distribution," instead of performing those tasks centrally as prior art devices did, and thus "reducing congestion in network bottlenecks, while still allowing data to be accessible from a central location."

 More specifically, the suit involved four related patents—U.S. Patents Nos.
 7,631,065 (the '065 patent), 7,412,510 (the '510 patent), 6,947,984 (the '984 patent), and 6,836,797 (the '797 patent).
 The '065, '984, and '510 patents each stem from the same original patent application and specification; they concern accounting and billing for services in a computer network.
 The '797 patent developed from an augmented patent application and its specification states that it concerns "data records, and more particularly [] records reflecting various services afforded utilizing a network."

 District court ruling

 The district court invalidated the patents on the pleadings, holding all four patents invalid under 35 U.S.C. § 101 because they claimed an abstract idea implemented in a non-inventive manner.
 The court said:

 A person may have invented an entirely new and useful advance, but if the patent claims sweep too broadly, or only claim the idea that was achieved rather than implementation of the idea, § 101 directs that the patent is invalid.
 Amdocs's asserted claims recite such conventional operation, in such a general way, that even if the inventor had developed an actual working system, the patent claims could foreclose fields of research beyond the actual invention.
 Accordingly, all asserted claims are invalid as patent-ineligible.

 The district court considered each patent separately.
-It found claim 1 of the '065 patent representative of the invention.
+It found claim 1 (written in the Beauregard form) of the '065 patent representative of the invention.
 That claim provides:

 A computer program product embodied on a computer readable storage medium for processing network account information comprising: